Discover Scotland in 12 days

 Day 4: Dundee & St. Andrews

 This morning, you will have opportunity to explore Dundee including the new exciting museums on Dundee’s regenerated Waterfront – the newly opened V&A Design Museum and also, the RRS Discovery – the ship that took Scott and Shackleton on their first expedition to Antarctica.
 This afternoon, cross the Firth of Tay to St. Andrews where you’ll enjoy a private-guided walking tour with a local guide, visiting Scotland’s oldest university (founded in 1413), the ruins of the 12th century cathedral and castle, the historic town, packed with history and charm, as well as the oldest golf course in the world.
-Continue your journey to the Scottish Highlands for a two-night stay in Culloden – a 10-minute drive from Inverness.
+Continue your journey to the Scottish Highlands for a 2-night stay in Culloden – a 10-minute drive from Inverness.

 Day 5: Whisky Tasting & The Scottish Highlands

 Today, tour the powerfully moving site of the final Jacobite Rising — the Culloden Battlefield, where, in 1746, Bonnie Prince Charlie's defeat ended decades of Scottish rebellion against the British government.
 Continue to the nearby turreted Cawdor Castle for lunch.
 Tour the castle and enjoy the gardens.
 This afternoon, enjoy a scenic journey through the Cairngorms National Park for a visit to the Glenlivet Distillery to learn about how whisky is made and sample a “wee dram”.
 Next, visit to the Neolithic Clava Cairn Stones, said to have inspired Outlander.
 Tonight dinner is included in Inverness.

 Day 6: The Western Highlands & North Coast 500